 Growing your Instagram following takes time, but with consistent strategy and efforts, the popular photo-sharing platform can become a strong addition to your business’s social media tool belt.

-Here are five tips to growing your Instagram following.
+Here are five tips to grow your Instagram following.

 1. Share Good Content Consistently

 The great thing about our current world of smartphone accessibility is that you don’t have to be a professional photographer with a $3K camera to take an amazing photo.